sidha6th/to_sqlite/README.md

 ## Usage

-Once installed, you can start using this tool command `to_sqlite --{options} {file/path.ext}` by passing the necessary CSV file or optional configuration file `(config.json)` to customize how your CSV data is converted into an SQLite database.
+Once installed, you can start using this tool command `toSqlite --{options} {file/path.ext}` by passing the necessary CSV file or optional configuration file `(config.json)` to customize how your CSV data is converted into an SQLite database.

 ## What is config.json?